hkellaway/HNKGooglePlacesAutocomplete/README.md

 ### Core Classes

-These classes form the core functionality of HNKGooglePlacesAutocompelte - querying the API for Place suggestions and the resulting Place objects
+These classes form the core functionality of HNKGooglePlacesAutocomplete - the object used to query the API for Place suggestions and the resulting Place object

 - `HNKGooglePlacesAutocompletePlaceQuery`
 - `HNKGooglePlacesAutocompletePlace`